-Here are a few of Loco2 train geeks’ hiking havens.
+Here are a few of Loco2 travel geeks’ hiking havens.
 After all, our geeks aren’t trainspotters; they are get up and goers.
 Plus, they happen to know the best train stations and most cost-saving fares to get you out on the hills.
-The days may be shorter, but we think life is short too.
 So just book your tickets, dust off your hiking boots and go.

 To get to the South Downs by train, there are several options.
 From Southease railway station you can walk up onto the stunning chalky hills within minutes of arriving.
 Similarly, start walking directly from Amberley station in the Arun Valley over the Downs with a gentle descent to Arundel, and back along the river to Amberley.
 The South Downs Way is a 160km National Trail starting in Winchester and ending in Eastbourne, both with railway stations.
 There are several sections of it you can do in a day, with other stations along the way including Petersfield and Lewes.
 See this South Downs Way leaflet for some great walking ideas, showing how to link to the area’s train stations too.

 Although we do mourn the loss of some of the UK’s historic railway routes, at least some of them have been converted into off-road trails for cyclists and walkers.
 This Crab and Winkle Way is aptly named as it links two railway towns: the cathedral city of Canterbury and the fishing and seafood specialist town of Whitstable, taking you inland through ancient woodland and open meadows for seven miles.
 Download a route description for the Crab and Winkle Way and don't miss the Whitstable Oyster Company when you get there.
 There is no shortage of fish and chip options of course too.